Part of The Wall with a basket of flowers and a pair of boots with a hat laying on top in front of it.

 The Wall That Heals Arrives: Join Us for the Motorcycle Escort Event

 The journey of The Wall That Heals brings a powerful tribute to Vietnam veterans as it arrives in Independence, Oregon.
 Be part of this unforgettable moment by joining the motorcycle escort, marking the beginning of a moving event that honors the sacrifices of those who served.
-This is a special opportunity to pay tribute, reflect, and share in the healing legacy of the Vietnam War Memorial.
+This is a special opportunity to pay tribute, reflect, and share in the healing legacy of The Vietnam Veterans Memorial.

 Contact Dennis Sebring for more information